-2. The Division of Human Resource Management's Sexand Gender- Based Harassment and Discrimination Investigation Unit shall investigate complaints of employees or other victims of sex- or gender-based harassment or discrimination.

-3. After receiving notification of a complaint of sex- or gender-based harassment or discrimination, the appointing authority shall:

-(a) Promptly notify the agency's assigned personnel, deputy attorney general or staff counsel assigned to represent the agency; and

-(b) The Division of Human Resource Management's Sexand Gender-Based Sexual Harassment and Discrimination Investigation Unit.

-4. After receiving notification of a complaint of sex- or gender-based harassment or discrimination, the Division of Human Resource Management's Sex- and Gender-Based Sexual Harassment and Discrimination Investigation Unit shall:

-(a) Begin the investigation as soon as possible;

-(b) Make every attempt to conduct the investigation as discreetly and with as little disruption to the workplace as possible.

-(1) All information gathered in an investigation will be kept confidential to the maximum extent possible, and supervisors, next level authorities, coordinators and/or investigators shall explain to the complainant, the accused and each witness the confidential nature of the investigative process and information.

-(c) Prepare a written report of findings by an investigator, which will be submitted to the appointing authority, the agency's legal counsel, and the agency's chief personnel officer.

-5. At the conclusion of the Division of Human Resource Management's Sex- and Gender-Based Harassment and Discrimination Investigation Unit's investigation: (a) The appointing authority will review the findings and recommendations and determine the appropriate resolution of the case.
+- 2. The Division of Human Resource Management's Sex-and Gender- Based Harassment/Discrimination Investigation Unit shall investigate complaints of employees or other victims of sex- or gender-based harassment or discrimination. - 3.
+After receiving notification of a complaint of sex- or gender-based harassment or discrimination, the appointing authority shall: - (a) Promptly notify the agency's assigned personnel, Deputy Attorney General or staff counsel assigned to represent the agency; and - (b) The Division of Human Resource Management's Sex-and Gender- Based Sexual Harassment and Discrimination Investigation Unit. - 4.
+After receiving notification of a complaint of sex- or gender-based harassment or discrimination, the Division of Human Resource Management's Sex-and Gender-Based Sexual Harassment and Discrimination Investigation Unit shall: - (a) Begin the investigation as soon as possible; - (b) Make every attempt to conduct the investigation as discreetly and with as little disruption to the workplace as possible. - (1) All information gathered in an investigation will be kept confidential to the maximum extent possible, and supervisors, next level authorities, coordinators and/or investigators shall explain to the complainant, the accused and each witness the confidential nature of the investigative process and information. - (c) Prepare a written report of findings by an investigator, which will be submitted to the appointing authority, the agency's legal counsel, and the agency's chief personnel officer. - 5.
+At the conclusion of the Division of Human Resource Management's Sex-and Gender- Based Harassment/Discrimination Investigation Unit's investigation: - (a) The appointing authority will review the findings and recommendations and determine the appropriate resolution of the case.
 If warranted, the appointing authority, after consultation with their legal counsel, may take disciplinary action up to and including termination.
-The appointing authority shall retain a written record of the findings of the investigation and the resolution of the complaint as confidential records.

-(b) The Division of Human Resource Management will notify the complainant in writing that the investigation was completed and forwarded to their appointing authority for review.
+The appointing authority shall retain a written record of the findings of the investigation and the resolution of the complaint as confidential records. - (b) The Division of Human Resource Management will notify the complainant in writing that the investigation was completed and forwarded to their appointing authority for review.

-D. Adopt Statutory Requirements Regarding Sex- and Gender-Based Harassment Policies for State Vendors
+D. Adopt Statutory Requirements Regarding Sex- and Gender-Based Harassment Policies for State Vendors account the diverse entity types that enter into state contracts, from large corporations to small, family farms.

-Executive Order 2019-02 required the Department of Administration's Purchasing Division collect policies from state vendors and create a report with its findings.8 After collecting and reviewing these policies, the Purchasing Division recommended any statute regarding vendor requirements balance a variety of factors that take into account the diverse entity types that enter into state contracts, from large corporations to small, family farms.
+Executive Order 2019-02 required the Department of Administration's Purchasing Division collect policies from state vendors and create a report with its findings.
+After collecting reviewing these policies, the Purchasing Division recommended any statute regarding vendor requirements balance a variety of factors that take into